-Fig. 13: a, b) Pre-production part of Prof.O development, modelling and designing environment needed in game creation.
-Typically, games are produced through the software development process.
-Games are developed as a creative outlet and to generate profit (Wi, 2008).
-Development is normally funded by a publisher.
-Well made games bring profit more readily.
-However, it is important to estimate a game's financial requirements such as development costs of individual features.
-Failing to provide clear implications of game's expectations may result in exceeding allocated budget.
-For this particular project, budget is planes to be supported by the faculty in charge as it's a project in venture with the faculty itself.
-Validation and testing phase includes functional testing as well as quality assurance of gameplay user interfaces etc. For this step, we plan to use game testing method as the medium for testing, followed by simple questionnaire to get the feedback of the respondents.
+Production phase contains all tasks, from programming to graphics and sounds and integration needed in game creation.
+Typically, games are produced assurance of gameplay, user interfaces etc. For this step, we plan to use game testing method as the medium for testing, followed by simple questionnaire to get the feedback of the respondents.
 This method is often considered as the best and most accurate for getting respondents feedback (Subramoniam, 2015).
-Figure 14 shows the processes of game testing (Fig. 14).
+Figure 14 shows the processes of game testing.